Susanne Wurmbrand

 Susanne "Susi" Wurmbrand (/de/) is an Austrian linguist specializing in syntax.

 Education and career

 Wurmbrand received her PhD from the Massachusetts Institute of Technology in 1998 with a thesis titled Infinitives supervised by Noam Chomsky, Alec Marantz and David Pesetsky.
 In 2018 she received her Habilitation from the University of Vienna.

-She is currently a Privatdozentin at the University of Vienna and a recurring visiting professor at Harvard University.
-She has previously held faculty positions at McGill University and University of Connecticut.
+Since 2024, she has been a University Professor of Linguistics at the University of Salzburg.
+She has previously held faculty positions at McGill University, University of Connecticut, the University of Vienna and Harvard University.

 Honors

 Wurmbrand is the Editor-in-Chief of the Journal of Comparative Germanic Linguistics, an Associate Editor of Language, and a co-editor of the book series Open Generative Syntax published by Language Science Press.

 In 2020 she was elected member of Academia Europaea and was elected Chair of GLOW in 2022.

 She has been a member of the Committee on Gender Equity in Linguistics of the Linguistic Society of America.